microhass/capstone-1/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Portfolio Project] <a name="about-project"></a>
+# 📖 [Capstone Project 1] <a name="about-project"></a>

-**[Portfolio-project]** is the second project in the microverse fulstack programme.
-In involves creating a proffessional looking portfolio using HTML and CSS only, from a provided figma design template.
+**[Capstone-Project-1]** is a frontend project done on the fifth week of the Microverse full-stack program.
+It is developed to showcase the skills students have acquired over the 4 week period of learning involving concepts in HTML, CSS, JavaScript and their related frameworks.

 ## 🛠 Built With <a name="built-with"></a>